FarizkWinters/Capcut-Account-Creator/README.md

-# Canva Account Automation Script
+# Capcut Account Automation Script

 ## 📌 Description
 This script automates the process of creating a Capcut account, Auto use email from generator.email, auto input otp